Backpacking Is Life · Updated June 2026

 Should I stay in Shibuya or Shinjuku?

 Shinjuku if you want the most practical base.
 Shibuya if atmosphere and nightlife matter more than transport efficiency.
-Both are good — the real question is whether you want to feel like you are in the city or whether you want to move around the city easily.
+Both are good — the real question is whether you want to feel like you’re in the city, or move around it easily.
 Shinjuku handles the latter better.

 Is it worth staying near Tokyo Station?

-Yes, if your budget allows it and you value a calm, efficient, polished base over nightlife and atmosphere.
-It is especially good if you are arriving by Narita Express or departing on the Shinkansen — the airport and intercity train logistics are significantly simpler when you are already based there.
+Yes, if your budget allows and you value a calm, efficient, polished base over nightlife.
+It’s especially good if you’re arriving by Narita Express or departing on the Shinkansen — the airport and intercity logistics are significantly simpler when you’re already based there.

 How many nights should I book in Tokyo?

-A minimum of four nights gives you enough time to cover the main areas and one day trip without feeling rushed.
-Five or six nights is better if you want to do Kamakura, Nikko, or a day in Hakone without cutting into Tokyo itself.
+A minimum of four nights covers the main areas and one day trip without rushing.
+Five or six is better if you want Kamakura, Nikko, or Hakone without cutting into Tokyo itself.
 Moving accommodation mid-trip is rarely worth the logistics unless you genuinely want to compare neighbourhoods.

 How far is Shinjuku from Narita Airport?